-- (1) Competitions: at least \$600.00 in total prize money must be awarded for each separate Professional Division. - (2) Championships: at least \$1,000 in total Prize Money must be awarded for each separate Championship Division. - d.
-Minimum Criteria for Professional Championships: all finalists through eighth place must receive Prize Money. - 5.
+- (1) Competitions: at least \$600.00 in total prize money must be awarded for each separate Professional Division. - (2) Championships: at least \$1,000 in total Prize Money must be awarded for each separate Championship Division.

+- d.
+Minimum Criteria for Professional Championships: all finalists through eighth place must receive Prize Money. - e.
+Where an organizer offers prize money and/or scholarships at their event, full details of any and all restrictions pertaining to those prizes and/or scholarships must be spelled out in the primary information packets.
+Any potential reduction or non-payment in advertised awards due to participation levels not being met must also be clearly stipulated in the primary advertising. - (1) Top teacher prize money may not be reduced for any teacher who has met all requirements for their placement, even if any other teachers do not meet their particular requirements. - 5.
 ENTRY BLANKS: The organizer shall provide competitors with an entry blank which, in addition to the published statements previously mentioned, includes space for the name and address of each partner and their current NDCA registration numbers.
 For Juniors, the consent signature of a parent or guardian must also be obtained. - 6.
 NDCA OBSERVER: This will be the Chairman of Adjudicators (except when the Chairman is also the Competition Organizer).
 The observer's name is to be printed in the program and is to be announced at every session.
 The NDCA observer is to be available to the organizer and give every assistance he can.
 The observer should ensure that all amateurs and professionals participating in the event are currently registered with the NDCA.
 The observer will also be responsible for submitting a report on the prescribed form at the end of the event. - a.
 The Ballroom Director will appoint two observers for competitions with over 4,000 entries or that extend over a period of four or more days. - 7.
-NDCA registered organizers may not publish advertising from non-registered competitive events, nor may they display posters, etc, advertising such non-registered competitive events. - 52 8.
-WEBSITE: The following must be posted on the competition website at least sixty days prior to the competition:
+NDCA registered organizers may not publish advertising from non-registered competitive events, nor may they display posters, etc, advertising such non-registered competitive events. - 8.
+WEBSITE: The following must be posted on the competition website at least sixty days prior to the competition: - a.

-- a.
 The complete list of officials, which are, Organizer(s), Chairman/Chairmen of Judges, Adjudicators, Scrutineer(s), Registrar(s), Master(s) of Ceremonies, and Music Director(s).
 The officials in each of these categories are to be listed in alphabetical order of their last name. - b.
 The total amount of prize money that will be offered at the competition, listed as one figure.
-This includes all scholarships and prize money for that competition, but not any additional prize money that may be associated with circuits the competition may be part of. - This information must be posted on a website on the internet.
+This includes all scholarships and prize money for that competition, but not any additional prize money that may be associated with circuits the competition may be part of. - c.
+This information must be posted on a website on the internet.